willsigmon/HTI-BRIDGE/docs/knack-integration-plan.md

 ### Integration Scenarios

-#### Scenario 1: One-Way Sync (BRIDGE → HEARTS)
+#### Scenario 1: One-Way Sync (HTI-BRIDGE → HEARTS)
-**Use Case**: Push qualified leads from BRIDGE to HEARTS for fulfillment
+**Use Case**: Push qualified leads from HTI-BRIDGE to HEARTS for fulfillment

 **Flow**:
-1. Lead is qualified in BRIDGE (marked as "Committed" or "Donated")
+1. Lead is qualified in HTI-BRIDGE (marked as "Committed" or "Donated")
-2. BRIDGE automatically creates a record in HEARTS
+2. HTI-BRIDGE automatically creates a record in HEARTS
 3. HEARTS tracks the donation fulfillment process
 4. HTI staff use HEARTS for logistics, pickup scheduling, processing

 **Benefits**:
-- BRIDGE stays focused on donor acquisition
+- HTI-BRIDGE stays focused on donor acquisition
 - HEARTS handles operations
 - Clean separation of concerns